krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 it more concrete by interpreting this identity in the special case of *binary* presences.

-Recall that a *binary* PDF is a function whose density is either $0$ or $1$.
+Recall that a *binary* signal is a function whose density is either $0$ or $1$.
 That is, we are modeling the presence or absence of an underlying signal in the domain.

-In this case, the *mass contribution* of a PDF becomes an element-time duration.
-For example, if the PDF represents the time during which a task is present in development, the mass contribution of that task over an observation interval is the portion of its duration that intersects the interval.
+In this case, the *mass contribution* of a signal becomes an element-time duration.
+For example, if the signal represents the time during which a task is present in development, the mass contribution of that task over an observation interval is the portion of its duration that intersects the interval.
 This is also called the _residence time_ for the task in the observation window.

 <div style="text-align: center; margin:2em">
   <img src="../assets/pandoc/presence_invariant_binary.png" width="600px" />
   <div style="font-size: 0.9em; color: #555; margin-top: 1em; margin-bottom: 1em;">
-    Figure 6: The Presence Invariant for Binary PDFs
+    Figure 6: The Presence Invariant for Binary signals
   </div>
 </div>

-Figure 6 shows possible configurations of binary PDFs intersecting a finite observation interval.
+Figure 6 shows possible configurations of binary signals intersecting a finite observation interval.

 Suppose the unit of time is days.